Title: A Seam in Time

 The man had taught him a lot of things and Harry began to slowly see, slowly open his eyes to who the man truly was and with that came the horrible revelation that he had developed feelings towards him.

 Snape had a surprisingly agile grace with teaching the class new defensive spells.
-As the Defence Against the Dark Arts teacher it was to be expected.

 It was one of many things that had Harry was attracted to.
 He didn't dare mention his fascination with the thin sinewy body, his firm chest, his feisty furiosity or his openly defiant stubbornness though.